agateau/yokadi/README.md

 wherever you are.

-If you do not want to use the default database location, you can define the `YOKADI_DB` env variable to point to your database:
+If you do not want to use the default database location, you can define the `YOKADI_DB` environment variable to point to your database:

     export YOKADI_DB=$HOME/work/yokadi.db